HomeLatest NewsEnterprise ITGlobal tech major Google plans ‘Continue watching’ feature for YouTube web

 Preferred Source of Google

-The new feature is different from what we have seen where the app asks users to ‘Continue watching’ in case back-to-back videos are playing from a playlist.
+The new feature is different from what we have seen where the app asks users to ‘Continue watching’ in case back-to-back are playing from a playlist.

 Advertisement